madhusudhankonda/olt-boot-cloud-aws/README.md

 Once the configuration is done, you should see two files in the user's home directory `~/.aws` created by CLI - the `credentials` and `config` file - keys and region documented in those files respectively.
 If you are not sure where these are, you can visit <your_home_directory>/.aws folder

+## IDE for development

+All the source code is available on GitHub, so using your favourite IDE, you can clone the repository.
+I've used IntelliJ IDE for the development purposes but there's no reason why you can't use any other IDE.
+The projects are maven based.

+## Versions

+There are two variants of the projects that I had developed `olt-boot-cloud-aws` and `olt-boot-cloud-aws-v2`.
+The fundamental difference is the AWS SDK's version.

+The `olt-boot-cloud-aws` project uses AWS SDK 1.x version with Spring Cloud AWS 2.3.1 and Spring Boot 2.4.5 (there's a new variat of Spring cloud - awspring - see details below)

+On the other hand `olt-boot-cloud-aws` uses AWS SDK 2.x version with Spring Boot 2.4.5 (no Cloud AWS support yet for AWS SDK 2.x).
+My intention is to provide a mechanism to work with AWS SDK 2.x version within Spring Applications untill the Spring Cloud AWS new release comes along